BACK TO INDEX

 Biological complexity and limited quantitative measurements impose severe challenges to standard engineering methodologies for systems identification.
 This paper presents an approach, justified by the theory of universal inputs for distinguishability, based on replacing unmodeled dynamics by fictitious `dependent inputs'.
 The approach is particularly useful in validation experiments, because it allows one to fit model parameters to experimental data generated by a reference (wild-type) organism and then testing this model on data generated by a variation (mutant), so long as the mutations only affect the unmodeled dynamics that produce the dependent inputs.
 As a case study, this paper addresses the pathways that control the nitrogen uptake fluxes in baker's yeast Saccharomyces cerevisiae enabling it to optimally respond to changes in nitrogen availability.
 Well-defined perturbation experiments were performed on cells growing in steady-state.
 Time-series data of extracellular and intracellular metabolites were obtained, as well as mRNA levels.
 A nonlinear model was proposed, and shown to be structurally identifiable given input/output data.
 The identified model correctly predicted the responses of different yeast strains and different perturbations.

 15. M. Andrec, B.N.
 Kholodenko, R.M.
 Levy, and E.D.
 Sontag.
 Inference of signaling and gene regulatory networks by steady-state perturbation experiments: structure and accuracy.
 J. Theoret.
 Biol., 232(3):427-441, 2005.
 Note: Supplementary materials are here: http://sontaglab.org/FTPDIR/andrec-kholodenko-levy-sontag-JTB04-supplementary.pdf.
-[PDF] Keyword(s): systems biology, biochemical networks, gene and protein networks, systems identification, reverse engineering, modular response analysis, systems biology, biochemical networks, reverse engineering, gene and protein networks, protein networks, gene networks, systems identification.
+[PDF] Keyword(s): systems biology, reaction networks, gene and protein networks, systems identification, reverse engineering, modular response analysis, systems biology, reaction networks, reverse engineering, gene and protein networks, protein networks, gene networks, systems identification.

 Abstract: